kiwiiplus/kiwiiplus/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Mangako
+- 🔭 I’m currently working on Mangacolic
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript, Sveltekit, Tailwindcss, GoLang
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 Contact me on Discord: kiwii#8073
+- 📫 Contact me on Discord: kiwiiplus
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him/Kiwii
-- ⚡ Fun fact: I'm from Turkish
+- ⚡ Fun fact: null